Enduring Guardianship Lawyers in Sydney NSW

 Seniors & Retirees

-Providing peace of mind for seniors and retirees by appointing a trusted person to manage their financial affairs if they lose capacity in the future.
+We provide peace of mind by appointing a trusted person to manage your financial affairs if you lose capacity.

 Parents & Spouses

-Helping parents and spouses create Enduring Powers of Attorney to ensure their family's financial security is protected in case of unexpected illness or injury.
+We help protect your family's financial security in case of unexpected illness or injury.

 Individuals with Health Concerns